 Net-Zero Materials Transition: Denim

-Denim is one of the world’s most popular fabrics, with over 1.3 billion people owning at least one pair of jeans.
+Denim is one of the world’s most popular fabrics, with the average person owning about 10 pairs of jeans.
 However, like many fabrics, denim has a substantial environmental footprint.
 As sustainability becomes a key concern in fashion, it's essential to ask: Can denim become a net-zero material?

 In this article, we examine the challenges of denim production and its environmental impact.
 We explore potential solutions to lessen the impact and highlight some of the incredible initiatives that manufacturers and retailers are already implementing to make denim more sustainable.